 At break and lunchtime students can purchase food at Lilies which is situated in our dining room.
 We offer a wide variety of choices from cooked lunches to our 'grab and go' sandwich and baguette bar.
 Students are able to purchase a hot, healthy balanced meal at lunchtime.
 There is a three-week menu plan, which allows students to plan what they would like to eat.
+We also offer a wide range of breakfast options for £1.50 from 8am until 8.50am, hot and cold choices.
+We are able to offer this to pupil premium students free of charge.
 Please see the sample menu below.